sakiemi/WinterInternship2022-Frontend/README.md

 command in the terminal: `npm start`.
 You should see the application running at the following address: http://localhost:8080/

-# COMMIT YOUR SOLUTION

-### 1. Build the project
-To build the project type following commands: `npm run build`.

-### 2. Package into .zip file
-Compress project folder (without the `node_modules` folder) into: `.zip` or `.7z` archive.

-### 3. Send the project back to your recruiter
-Contact your recruiter via email and send them the archived project solution.

 # FAQ

 ### 1. Can I use project starters like react-create-app and others?